History of cannabis: Ancient uses

-Hemp is possibly one of the earliest plants to be cultivated.
+Hemp is one of the earliest plants to be cultivated.
 Cannabis has been cultivated in Japan since the pre-Neolithic period for its fibres and as a food source and possibly as a psychoactive material.
 An archeological site in the Oki Islands near Japan contained cannabis achenes from about 8000 BC, probably signifying use of the plant.
 Hemp use archaeologically dates back to the Neolithic Age in China, with hemp fiber imprints found on Yangshao culture pottery dating from the 5th millennium BC.
 The Chinese later used hemp to make clothes, shoes, ropes, and an early form of paper.

 Cannabis was an important crop in ancient Korea, with samples of hempen fabric discovered dating back as early as 3000 BC.

-Cannabis is believed to be consumed by Hindu God Shiva, and has been part of Hindu practice and culture.
+Fourteen percent of Hindu holy men surveyed, and especially those from the Naga sect, believe cannabis to have been used by the Hindu God Shiva.
+It has been part of Hindu practice and culture.

+Cannabis was cultivated near cities in South Asia as early as 500 BC even if textual sources only seem to suggest cannabis presence from the 11th to 14th centuries.

 Hemp is called ganja (गञ्जा, IAST: gañjā) in Sanskrit and other modern Indo-Aryan languages.
 Some scholars suggest that the ancient drug soma, mentioned in the Vedas, was cannabis, although this theory is disputed.
 Bhanga is mentioned in several Indian texts dated before 1000 AD.
 However, there is philological debate among Sanskrit scholars as to whether this bhanga can be identified with modern bhang or cannabis.
+Some believe the first references to cannabis in South Asia date to the eleventh century AD.

 Cannabis was also known to the ancient Assyrians, who potentially utilized it as an aromatic.
 They called it qunabu and qunubu (which could signify "a way to produce smoke"), a potential origin of the modern word "cannabis".
 Cannabis was introduced as well to the Scythians, Thracians and Dacians, whose shamans (the kapnobatai—"those who walk on smoke/clouds") burned cannabis flowers to induce trance.
 The classical Greek historian Herodotus (ca. 480 BC) reported that the inhabitants of Scythia would often inhale the vapors of hemp-seed smoke, both as ritual and for their own pleasurable recreation.